johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 **Heroku** We'll use Heroku to deploy our apps to for projects and labs that require a deployment.
 Signup for a free account from them.

-**Blackboard:** A Blackboard course site has been created for this class.
-You can access this course by logging in to the following page:  [https://blackboard.madisoncollege.edu/](https://blackboard.madisoncollege.edu/)

-Madison College Blackboard Student Support information: [http://madisoncollege.edu/blackboard-help](http://madisoncollege.edu/blackboard-help).
-Consult me for support with Blackboard problems

 Computer difficulties are not a long-term excuse for non-participation.
 If you experience problems with your computer, call the computer help desk at (608) 243-4444 or toll-free at (866) 277-4445.
 They can talk you through fixing many, many problems.

-**Blackboard Outages:** Madison College does its best to keep our Blackboard classroom up and running.
-However, despite our best efforts, our virtual classroom may go down unexpectedly.
-If you cannot access our classroom, here is what you should do:

 Phone the student help desk: (608) 243-4444; toll-free at (866) 277-4445.
 They can often resolve your problem over the phone.